-- · Be an undergraduate student at UMGC - Have completed 30 credits, including transfer credit, toward a degree (if you are seeking a degree) - Have completed at least 9 credits in the discipline in which you plan to do your Workplace Learning project - · Have completed at least 6 credits at UMGC - · Have a GPA of 2.0 or higher at UMGC - Have submitted all official transcripts and contacted an academic advisor to request an official evaluation

-Be working in a position or have identified an opportunity to work in a position that allows you to apply classroom theory to practical projects that involve significant analysis and problem solving and are directly related to a given academic discipline.
+- · Be an undergraduate student at UMGC - Have completed 30 credits, including transfer credit, toward a degree (if you are seeking a degree) - Have completed at least 9 credits in the discipline in which you plan to do your Workplace Learning project - · Have completed at least 6 credits at UMGC - · Have a GPA of 2.0 or higher at UMGC - Have submitted all official transcripts and contacted an advisor or a success coach to request an official evaluation - Be working in a position or have identified an opportunity to work in a position that allows you to apply classroom theory to practical projects that involve significant analysis and problem solving and are directly related to a given academic discipline.
 The position should allow you to have new learning experiences; Workplace Learning will not be approved for day-to-day work tasks that have already been mastered.
 (Position may be paid or unpaid, part- or full-time.)

 To participate in Workplace Learning, you must first apply to Workplace Learning by the deadline published in the MyUMGC student portal.
 Once you are notified of your eligibility, you must develop a learning proposal that identifies several project tasks representing the new learning to be acquired as a result of the work experience.
 A UMGC faculty member in the appropriate discipline will review your learning proposal to ensure that it constitutes upper-level college learning.
 If your learning proposal is approved, you will be given permission to register for Workplace Learning.
-Your learning proposal is then developed into a three-way learning contract among your employer, you, and your faculty mentor.
+Your learning proposal is then developed into a three-way learning contract between your employer, you, and your faculty mentor.

 Throughout the Workplace Learning experience, you work under the supervision of your employer on completing several of the identified project tasks.
-You will also work with your faculty mentor on completing the academic assignments required to earn college credit for your work experience.
+You also work with your faculty mentor on completing the academic assignments required to earn college credit for your work experience.
 The project tasks for the employer constitute the course content, which is augmented by the reflective academic assignments written for review by the faculty mentor.
-You are required to communicate regularly with your faculty mentor throughout the Workplace Learning session, which typically lasts 15 weeks.
+During the Workplace Learning session, which typically lasts 15 weeks, you are required to communicate regularly with your faculty mentor, who will also maintain regular contact with your supervisor at work.